Life Insurance with Aortic Valve Stenosis

 Because of the increased risk of blood clot formation, many mechanical heart valve recipients are required to take a blood thinner for the rest of their lives.
 Common blood thinning medications include; Coumadin, Warfarin, and Plavix.

 We’ve created an informative guide for life insurance after a heart valve replacement, including actual rates and tips to save on the cost of your coverage.
-To learn more about aortic valve replacement, skip to our heart valve replacement guide.
+To learn more about buying life insurance after an aortic valve replacement, skip to our heart valve replacement guide.

 The life insurance company will evaluate your overall health, and whether or not your aortic valve stenosis has required surgery.
 Applicants who have not had surgery performed receive the best rates, which is another reason why we always recommend applying for your life insurance coverage early.
 Mild or slight aortic valve stenosis is usually void of symptoms and does not restrict your daily activities or ability to exercise.